spine/spine.site/app/views/docs/commonjs.md

 ##Tools

-If you're building Spine application's with [Hem](<%= docs_path("hem") %>), then all this has been taken care of for you.
+If you're building Spine applications with [Hem](<%= docs_path("hem") %>), then all this has been taken care of for you.
 Your CoffeeScript and JavaScript scripts will automatically be wrapped up in the CommonJS format.

 If you're not using Hem, but you are using [Node.js](http://nodejs.org), you should checkout [Stitch](https://github.com/sstephenson/stitch), which will make sure all your libraries are *stitched* together into CommonJS modules, ready to run straight inside the browser.